U

 Transparent Communication

-Weekly updates and immediate escalation if anything impacts timeline or quality.
+Weekly updates and escalation when anything affects timeline, cost, or quality.

 Proof & Downloads